FelixVita/sample-python-project-structure/README.md

 This project uses `pytest` for testing.

-To run the tests, simply run
+To run the tests either use the built-in vscode "Testing" pane, or simply open a terminal and run

 ```bash
 python -m pytest -v